reiniskob/RTR-105/README.md

 6. $? > The exit status of the last command executed.
 7. $$ > The process number of the current shell.
 This is the process ID under which they are executing.
 8. $! > The process number of the last background command.

+## C valoda

+main() > funkcija
+int > answer will be an intiger return skaitls ; > if the command fails it will show where the command failed